AndyRKeys/MixedMessages/README.md

 - Improvement to be done 2

 To do:
+- create array of names
+- create array of character classes
-- create array of famous quotes
+- create array of character races
-- create function to pick one at random
+- create function to randomly select an item from a given array (demos functions)
+- create an object  factory to create a character with the given properties (demos Getter/Setter)
-- create array of characters and punctuation to represent the virtual type writer
+- return properties of character to console

-Later:
-- How many many times does it take for the monkeys to do it?

 ## Acknowledgements
 Give credit here.